rcarluccio/2to3DSubduction-JNDB/README.md

 # JNDB_RC
-JNDB combined the use of jupyter notebooks, docker containers and binder to improve education and reproducible research.
+JNDB combines the use of jupyter notebooks, docker containers and binder to improve education and reproducible research.

 Busting the docker Myth!